Beginner’s Guide To Horse Training: Part 1

 Variations in rider’s builds and the riding task at hand must be considered in determining proper length.
 A rider wanting to practice dressage or cutting cattle is more concerned with control and security and wants a longer stirrup to achieve a deeper seat.

-Ideally, the lower leg should rest comfortably against the sides of the horse and the knee should be bent only enough to rest the ball of the foot on the stirrup.
+Ideally, the lower leg should rest comfortably against the horse’s sides and the knee should be bent only enough to rest the ball of the foot on the stirrup.

 Proper stirrup length can be determined by allowing the leg to hang naturally and then adjusting the stirrups until they hit just at or slightly below the ankle joint.
 Stirrup length shouldn’t be rigidly measured, however.

-Variations in rider’s builds and the riding task at hand must be considered in determining proper length.
+Variations in rider builds and the riding task must be considered in determining the proper length.

 https://www.instagram.com/weaverleather/

-Controlled relaxation is the goal that should be acheived in positioning the upper body.
-A tense rider never is able to follow and absorb his horse’s movements and is likely to transmit his tension to the horse.
+Controlled relaxation is the goal that should be achieved when positioning the upper body.
+A tense rider can never follow and absorb his horse’s movements and is likely to transmit his tension to the horse.

 At the same time, an overly relaxed rider is a sloppy one who sacrifices effectiveness in horsemanship for his own comfort.

-The final elements in achieving a functional riding position are the arms and hands.
-Good hands are usually the last riding attributes that a horseman develops, simply because the rider must have a totally secure and independent seat, leg and upper body position before he can hope to use his hands meaningfully to transmit aids and reassurances to his horse.
+The arms and hands are the final elements in achieving a functional riding position.
+Good hands are usually the last riding attributes a horseman develops, simply because the rider must have a secure and independent seat, leg, and upper body position before using his hands meaningfully to transmit aids and reassurances to his horse.

 Now that we have a basic idea of what a balanced rider looks like, we must see why this position is used when training a horse.
 When talking about seat and leg positions, we offered evidence for the correctness of these positions in terms of the rider’s security.
 Some riders, however, might feel more secure with their arms draped around the horse’s neck!

-We need to have even more evidence of the value of this basic position for functional training.
-When we watch a young horse (or any horse, for that matter) running and playing in a pasture we marvel at the speed, agility, strength, and balance of such a large animal.
+We need even more evidence of the value of this basic position for functional training.
+When we watch a young horse (or any horse, for that matter) running and playing in a pasture, we marvel at such a large animal’s speed, agility, strength, and balance.

-At times he appears to float over the ground instead of running over it, and he has little trouble performing what are considered difficult maneuvers under saddle naturally.
-If these same horses are then asked to carry riders while performing much simpler movements, those that haven’t learned to carry a rider’s weight properly appear clumsy and stiff and a far cry from the graceful creatures of a few minutes before.
+He sometimes appears to float over the ground instead of running over it and has little trouble performing difficult maneuvers under saddle naturally.
+If these same horses are then asked to carry riders while performing much simpler movements, those who haven’t learned to take a rider’s weight properly appear clumsy and stiff and far from the graceful creatures of a few minutes before.

 Many riders simply aren’t aware of the effect that a rider’s weight has on a horse’s balance, equilibrium, and muscle control.
 Perhaps this is why so few riders take the time and trouble to learn first what it means to be in balance with a horse and secondly, to practice this balanced position.
 But a simple test often illustrates this effect.

-Take a backpack weighing approximately 15 percent of your body weight and adjust it so that it hangs further down on your back than it should to be carried comfortably.
+Take a backpack weighing approximately 15 percent of your body weight and adjust it to hang further down on your back than it should to be carried comfortably.

-To accomplish this the rider must place himself in the saddle as close to the withers of the horse as possible without being directly over them.
+To accomplish this, the rider must place himself in the saddle as close to the horse’s withers as possible without being directly over them.
 As noted before, a well-made saddle greatly facilitates accomplishing this weight distribution.

 Assuming the rider is sitting in a balanced position in the saddle, what value other than the security we spoke of earlier does having the lower leg directly under him offer?
 It places the rider’s leg in the most effective position for cueing the horse and developing impulsion from the hindquarters without substantially affecting the horse’s balance and rhythm.

 Any superfluous movements on the part of the rider that can be eliminated should be.
-Only those stimuli or cues necessary to achieve a desired response should be evident to dence of the value of this basic position for functional training.
-When we watch a young horse (or any horse, for that matter) running and playing in a pasture we marvel at the speed, agility, strength, and balance of such a large animal.
+Only those stimuli or cues necessary to achieve a desired response should be evident to determine the value of this basic position for functional training.
+When we watch a young horse (or any horse, for that matter) running and playing in a pasture, we marvel at such a large animal’s speed, agility, strength, and balance.

-At times he appears to float over the ground instead of running over it, and he has little trouble performing what are considered difficult maneuvers under saddle naturally.
+He sometimes appears to float over the ground instead of running over it and has little trouble performing difficult maneuvers under saddle naturally.
 If these same horses are then asked to carry riders while performing much simpler movements, those that haven’t learned to carry a rider’s weight properly appear clumsy and stiff and a far cry from the graceful creatures of a few minutes before.

 Many riders simply aren’t aware of the effect that a rider’s weight has on a horse’s balance, equilibrium, and muscle control.
-Perhaps this is why so few riders take the time and trouble to learn first what it means to be in balance with a horse and horse training and secondly, to practice this balanced position.
+Perhaps this is why so few riders take the time and trouble to learn first what it means to be balanced with horse and horse training and, secondly, to practice this balanced position.
 But a simple test often illustrates this effect.

-Take a backpack weighing approximately 15 percent of your body weight and adjust it so that it hangs further down on your back than it should to be carried comfortably.
+Take a backpack weighing approximately 15 percent of your body weight and adjust it to hang further down on your back than it should to be carried comfortably.
 Try to move normally—take a few jogging steps.
 Only by leaning forward and trying to move your center of gravity under the misplaced backpack can you hope to carry it with some semblance of a normal gait!
 This is the basic problem the horse faces.

 A rider who desires to work with rather than against his horse should make every effort to bring his center of gravity as closely as possible into line with that of the horse.
-To accomplish this the rider must place himself in the saddle as close to the withers of the horse as possible without being directly over them.
+To accomplish this, the rider must place himself in the saddle as close to the horse’s withers as possible without being directly over them.
 As noted before, a well-made saddle greatly facilitates accomplishing this weight distribution.

-Only those stimuli or cues necessary to achieve the desired response should be evident to cause they would not buckle under the extreme, unyielding demands of these so-called trainers.
-Even good trainers who have a proper perspective on the goals desired in training horses are placed in the precarious position of having to show instantaneous success with a horse if they expect to appease the horse owner.
-The public simply refuses to wait, and in its desire for instant gratification scorns a trainer who proceeds slowly in a systematic and sensible manner.
+Only those stimuli or cues necessary to achieve the desired response should be evident to cause them not to buckle under the extreme, unyielding demands of these so-called trainers.
+Good trainers with a proper perspective on the goals desired in training horses are placed in the precarious position of showing instantaneous success with a horse if they expect to appease the horse owner.
+The public simply refuses to wait and, in its desire for instant gratification, scorns a trainer who proceeds slowlysystematically and sensiblyr.

 In the long run, too, the material rewards for successful training will come in much greater abundance and with much more regularity to trainers who stick to a well-thought-out and properly executed training plan that takes into consideration the individual animal’s own characteristic strengths and weaknesses.